 My first experience of research was an industrial placement at Avecia Pharmaceuticals, Huddersfield (formerly Zeneca) under the supervision of Prof John Blacker, Drs Neil Edwards and Nick Powles.
 I assisted in optimising the manufacturing route of the hypertension drug Diltiazem using catalytic asymmetric transfer hydrogenation.
 I then return to Leeds for my MChem year and a methodology research project with Prof Steve Marsden, and subsequently studied for a PhD at the Astbury Centre, Leeds (supervisors Profs Colin Fishwick & Ian Chopra) in the hit identification and optimisation of novel small molecules inhibitors of bacterial RNA polymerase using structure-based molecular design, medicinal chemistry and microbiology.
 During my final year I was fortunate to undertake a short secondment to Prof Marv Miller's laboratory at the University of Notre Dame, USA to synthesize antibacterial siderophore-small molecule conjugates.

 My first Postdoctoral Research position took me to the University of Sheffield under the supervision of Prof David Rice & Dr Stephen Muench, optimising inhibitors of enoyl-reductase in apicomplexan parasites.
 Here I developed a collaborative approach to research working closely with PIs from the University of Chicago, University of Strathclyde, Johns Hopkins University and WRAIR, coordinating all project data.
 My second postdoc took me back to Leeds working with Profs Peter Johnson, Philip Kocienski and Colin Fishwick on the lead optimisation of novel Plasmodium DHODH inhibitors.
 During this work, I played a central role in the development of the current late-lead series of DHODH inhibitors, performing multi-parameter lead optimisation to progress this series towards preclinical development.

 I became a Teaching Fellow in Organic Chemistry at the School of Chemistry, Leeds in 2017.
-I have since combined this role with research supervision of two PhD students and supporting Professor Fishwick in his role as Head of School.
+I have since combined this role with research supervision of PhD students and Postdocs, whilst supporting Professor Colin Fishwick in his role as Head of School.
 In 2022, I became a Lecturer as part of the Curriculum Redefined project.